rajashekar/lc/docs-site/docs/intro.md

 <img src="img/social-card.png" alt="LLM Client" width="450" />
 </p>

 A fast, Rust-based command-line tool for interacting with Large Language Models through OpenAI-compatible APIs.
 Built for speed, efficiency, and ease of use.
-This tool is inspired by Simon Willison's [llm](https://github.com/simonw/llm).

 ## Why LLM Client?